 The scraper.
 One of the most popular tools in my house and arguably one that every household should know and own.

 Originally a stocking stuff bought for my dad, the bench scraper, also known as a pastry and dough scraper, is technically and originally a baking tool.
 However, since my sister is really the only one who bakes in the family, the rest of us were able to find other uses for it.
 I can confidently say that the “scraper” is taken out for every meal prep at my house.

-I was first introduced the notorious scraper in my ceramics class, where we would use it to portion out the clay and clean up the canvas table covers at the end of class.
-It made sense that it was a baking tool because in a way you are manipulating clay similarly to how you manipulate dough.
+I was first introduced to the notorious scraper in my ceramics class, where we would use it to portion out the clay and clean up the canvas table covers at the end of class.
+It made sense that it was a baking tool because in a way you are manipulating clay similarly to how you manipulate the dough.

 There are a lot of different kinds of these scrapers for all of its many uses.
 I think my dad would probably like a personalized one, but I don’t think they make those yet.